Creating an account

-- Delete your private projects or forms.
-Deleting a project can be done on the project settings page, and forms can be deleted in the form drop-down menu.
+- Delete your private projects or forms- Deleting a project can be done on the project settings page, and forms can be deleted in the form’s drop-down menu.

 Upgrading your Ona account is easy.
 Visit our plans page and fill out the short upgrade form to get started.
-We’ll respond to your request shortly (our office hours are 9am – 6pm Nairobi (EAT) time) and work with you to identify a pricing plan that best fits your data collection needs.
+We’ll respond to your request (our office hours are 9 am – 6 pm Nairobi (EAT) time) and work with you to identify a pricing plan that best fits your data collection needs.

 Any account in Ona can be upgraded, including both personal and organization accounts.
 If you have more than one account on Ona, the account that should be upgraded is the account that hosts your projects, forms, and data.

-To make sure you are creating projects in the account that is upgraded, select the upgraded account name in the dropdown when creating a new project.
+To make sure you are creating projects in the account that is upgraded, select the upgraded account name in the drop-down menu when creating a new project.
 See the screenshot below.
-All accounts that you have permission to create a new project in are listed in the dropdown.
+All accounts that you have permission to create a new project in will be listed in the drop-down.

 For existing projects, you can check the account avatar and username shown on the project page, which indicates the account that owns the project.

-Once you’ve identified an appropriate plan for your Ona account and are ready to pay, there are a number of ways to pay for the account upgrade.
+Once you have identified an appropriate plan for your Ona account and you are ready to pay, there are several ways to pay for the account upgrade.